Semidefinite optimization of the quantum relative entropy of channels: Main result: Optimizing the quantum relative entropy of channels

 The optimization problem~\eqref{eq:final_optimization_problem} can now be converted with the help of the integral representation~\eqref{eq:jencova_representation} into a form to which the methods of~\cite{koßmann2024optimisingrelativeentropysemi} are applicable.
 However, here we are considering a maximization problem and not a minimization problem, the latter being done previously in~\cite{koßmann2024optimisingrelativeentropysemi}.
-As it turns out, in the particular case of the relative entropy of channels, maximizing does not make a large difference in the structure of the resulting optimization problem, even though the relative entropy itself is of course non-linear and convex.
+As it turns out, in the particular case of the relative entropy of channels, maximizing does not make a large difference in the structure of the resulting optimization problem, because the relative entropy of channels is concave (\cite[Prop.~13]{Wang2019magic} and \cite[Prop.~7.83]{khatriwilde2024}).

 The main idea of the approach is to discretize the integral from~\eqref{eq:jencova_representation} and to linearize the domain piecewise.
 For the domain of the integral, given as the (compact) interval $[\mu,\lambda]$ in~\eqref{eq:jencova_representation}, we need a bound on $\lambda$, which is related to the max-relative entropy in~\eqref{eq:final_optimization_problem}, as previously mentioned after~\eqref{eq:lam-mu-rho-sig}.
 Importantly, the relative entropy is finite if and only if $\lambda$ is finite and thus if and only if $[\mu,\lambda]$ is compact (in the finite-dimensional case).
 To conclude, we have to calculate the max-relative entropy of the underlying problem class beforehand.